yardentd/Machine-Learning/README.md

 # machine-learning

-The purpose of this repository is to implementing ML algorithms from scratch and get better understanding of the mathematics behind each algorithm.
+The purpose of this repository is  implementing ML algorithms from scratch and get better understanding of the mathematics behind each algorithm.

 ## Linear regression:
 <img src="https://user-images.githubusercontent.com/70089477/115104659-a2b03380-9f62-11eb-8f9a-fc9b6a3d375b.png" width="250" height="200">